Jay-Patel-257/QHack-2023/README.md

-# Ground State Energy of BeH2 at different bond length using VQE
+# Ground State Energy of BeH2 at different bond lengths using VQE

 ### About Project:
 This project is aimed at finding the ground state energy of Beryllium Hydride ($BeH_2$) at differennt bond length between Berillium($Be$) and Hydrogen($H$) atoms.
 To do so we use Hybrid Quantum Classical algorithm called Variational Quantum Eigensolver or VQE for $BeH_2$ molecule at equilibrium angle $180^o$ ($H - Be  - H$).